Itzkristis/r8q-arch/PREREQUISITES.md

 - **Boot UEFI / mass storage:** after flashing, the phone boots Mu-Silicium from `BOOT` on power-on.
 Mass-storage and boot-menu are reached from Mu-Silicium's volume-key UI.

-## Reality check
-No serial port exists — early debugging is via `earlycon=efifb` on the panel and logs written to the ESP by the initramfs.
-Once Arch is up you have the panel console + SSH.
-Filming the screen at high FPS is a legit debugging tool here.